 90 degrees to edge or guide

 The current segment is 90 degrees to edges, guides, and guide extensions.

 The extension line between the starting vertex and next vertex is 90 degrees to the starting segment.

-Current segment is parallel to edges in the shape.
+The current segment is parallel to edges in the shape.

-Current segment is parallel to guides.
+The current segment is parallel to guides.

 Snap to the midpoint of an edge.

 Snap to the intersection of combined snapping features.